Vistar Media Hero 2024

 “Some still do, ignoring the comments from netizens, and that is their prerogative and right,” she said.

-Yusof added that the situation is also difficult for KOLs as working with brands is their source of income.
+Vivy added that the situation is also difficult for KOLs as working with brands is their source of income.

 “The culture here is very polite.
 When the industry is so small, you don’t want to step on anyone’s toes within the industry.
 We are all friends, which makes it that much harder to boycott certain brands so explicitly,” she added.

-For Yusof, researching the brands that she works with has become more important than ever before.
+For Vivy, researching the brands that she works with has become more important than ever before.
 “Even if the brand is so amazing, I’ll need to know now who is benefitting from all these profits and what kinds of charities or associations the owners are linked to.”

 “Collaborations and partnerships are very important, but admittedly it has become more challenging now for KOLs and brands to associate with international brands that don’t align with their beliefs,” she added.